 Background: Chairman, AMP Limited, since 2005 and Senior Advisor to UBS Investment Bank.
 He was a member of the Council of the University of New South Wales as well as a Director of the Children's Hospital in Sydney and Chairman of the Children's Hospital Fund.
 In 1995, Peter was appointed a member of the Order of Australia for his contribution to the Children's Hospital.

 Other Directorships: Singapore Telecommunications Limited (Director), David Jones Limited (Chairman), University of New South Wales Foundation (Director), UBS Australia Foundation Pty Limited (Chairman), Centre for International Finance and Regulation (Chairman).

-the Trust in January 2013 - member of the Building Committee.
+the Trust in January 2013 - Member of Building Committee.

 Rob has practiced as a commercial lawyer for more than 30 years and was a

 long-standing partner of Greaves Wannan & Williams one of the foremost